Volunteer Land Steward Program

 Phase Two: Select a Property

 Once you’ve attended the training, you can select a property from the list below.
-If you’re not sure what property you’d like to steward, please reach out to Rose Richardson.
 We’ll discuss what kind of projects you’d like to work on, how far you’re willing to drive to steward your site,

-what landscape features you enjoy being near while you’re outdoors, etc. to get you matched with a place you’ll love.
+what landscape features you enjoy being near while you’re outdoors, and to get you matched with a place you’ll love.

 When you’ve selected a property, we’ll send you some information about the property to get you oriented, including: